rust-lang/rfcs/active/0000-repr-nested-enums.md

 # Alternatives

+* Allow C-like enum variants that contain integers smaller than the representation of the enum.
+(Perhaps with only one such member per enum.)
 * This could be approached as a general enum discriminant optimization.
   However, further improvements shouldn't be nearly as much of a language change as this one and are deemed to be an implementation detail out of